RazAbk/Meme-Generator/README.md

 • Build with pure Javascript, HTML and CSS.\
 • Code designed using MVC.\
 • Supports both desktop and mobile\
-• Build with Canvas - use drag and drop to move the text
+• Build with Canvas - use drag and drop to move the text\
+• Add ability to Download and Share meme to facebook

 https://razabk.github.io/Meme-Generator/